 Metering modes tell your camera how it should look at your scene.
 Spot metering mode chooses an exposure setting based on a specific spot.
 If you take photos using spot metering mode, they will turn out different from evaluative mode because they will have different exposure.
-Understanding metering modes will make a difference between overexposed and underexposed photos.
+Spot metering is great if you have a specific subject, like a person, that you want the image to capture.
+Understanding metering modes will allow you to correctly expose your images.

 3. Shooting Modes